nushell/nushell.github.io/book/commands/date_to-record.md

 title: date to-record
 categories: |
   date
-version: 0.71.0
+version: 0.73.1
 date: |
-  Convert the date into a structured table.
+  Convert the date into a record.
 usage: |
-  Convert the date into a structured table.
+  Convert the date into a record.
 ---

 # <code>{{ $frontmatter.title }}</code> for date